home - rates - directions - faqs - other info

 Q?21.
 Where should I stay while I'm there?
 Can you make any recommendations?

-Here is a link to some hotels/motels that have been recommended by previous clients. hotels I have not stayed at them nor do I receive compensation from them.
+There is a link to some hotels/motels that have been recommended by previous clients on my sitemap page.
+I have not stayed at them nor do I receive compensation from them.
 The prices and accommodations of these hotels can vary greatly due to holidays and season.
 It is by no means an all inclusive list.
 You might try looking up TripAdvisor for the towns of Key Largo, Tavernier, or Islamorada.
 Please call for pricing and amenities of each hotel.
 I'm sure each would be glad to send you a brochure so you can make a final decision.
 If you stayed in either town (Key Largo or Islamorada), you would not be far (at most, 20 minutes) from our fishing departure spot.
 Also if you plan to stay in Key West, you are approximately two hours away.
-Marathon is approximately 50 minutes away. more...
+Marathon is approximately 50 minutes away. more..

 Q?22.
 What should I bring with me on my trip?